Valerie-Bosco/Blender-VRAGE-Tools/README.md

 4. Restart Blender.

 ## On the topic of documentation
 There is currently no official documentation for this Add-on, but it is planned.
-For now, please refer to published modding guides and read tooltips inside the Add-on interface (over over buttons).
+For now, please refer to published modding guides and read tooltips inside the Add-on interface (hover over buttons).